pedroos/NoperHash/Readme.md

-NoperHash is a low-collision float hash that takes positive numbers and outputs a unique number in the 0-1 range.
-It allows computing hashes for lists of arbitrary size.
+NoperHash is a mathematical algorithm to transform lists of numbers into single numbers in the 0-1 range.
+It utilizes cumulative exponentiation and magnitude reduction.

-Note: the precision of NoperHash has not been validated.

 ### Algorithm

-Cumulative exponentiation is performed.
 To be able to exponentiate indefinitely, numbers are first normalized to a 0-1 range.
 Then, to preserve ordering when normalized, the mean of the list is taken before hashing and prepended to the list.
 Other measures implemented:

 * Zeroes are substituted by the mean to prevent stabilization around zero values and zero results for leading-zero lists